 Bhubaneswar tourism offers a wide range of attractions that can keep visitors enthralled and charmed.
-The largest city of Odisha Bhubaneswar has an amazing mixture of temples and lakes, caves and museums, parks and dams, etc. Lingaraj Temple, Mukteswar temple, Rajarani Temple, ISCON temple, Ram Mandir, Shirdi Sai Baba mandir, Yogini Temple at Hirapur and the huge number of other temples are standing witness of the Odisan temple architecture.
+The largest city of Odisha, Bhubaneswar has an amazing mixture of temples and lakes, caves and museums, parks and dams, etc. Lingaraj Temple, Mukteswar Temple, Rajarani Temple, ISKCON Temple, Ram Mandir, Shirdi Sai Baba Mandir, Yogini Temple at Hirapur and the huge number of other temples are standing witness of the Odisan temple architecture.

-The scenic beauty of Bhubaneswar is enhanced by the presence of such natural wonders as Bindu Sagar Lake, caves of Udaygiri and Khandagiri, Dhauli Giri, Chandaka Wildlife Sanctuary, the hot water spring of Atri.
+The scenic beauty of Bhubaneswar is enhanced by the presence of natural wonders, such as Bindu Sagar Lake, caves of Udaygiri and Khandagiri, Dhauli Giri, Chandaka Wildlife Sanctuary and the hot water spring of Atri.
 Bhubaneswar tourism has incredible items to satisfy the interest of the young and the old.
 For someone who is interested in history and the ancient world, the Orissa State Museum, the Museum of Tribal Art and Artefacts and the Old Town will be fascinating attractions to visit.

-For the nature lovers Bhubaneswar is an ideal place as the city has numerous parks.
-Among them the Biju Patnaik Park, Buddha Jayanti Park, I. G. Park, Forest park, Gandhi Park, Ekamra Kanan, IMFA Park, Kharavela Park, S.P.
-Mukherjee Park, Netaji Subash Chandra Bose Park, etc. are the noteworthy ones.
+For the nature lovers, Bhubaneswar is an ideal place as the city has numerous parks.
+Among them the Biju Patnaik Park, Buddha Jayanti Park, I. G. Park, Forest Park, Gandhi Park, Ekamra Kanan, IMFA Park, Kharavela Park, S.P.
+Mukherjee Park, Netaji Subhas Chandra Bose Park, etc. are the noteworthy ones.
 For those inclined towards sports or science, the Regional Science Centre, Pathani Samanta Planetarium and the Kalinga Stadium are beautiful options to explore.
 Children will love visiting the Nandankanan Zoo.

-There are also other amazing attractions like the wonderful village of Pipli, Deras Dam, Baya Baba Math, Sisupalgarh, BDA Nicco Park, Fortune City, Info City, etc. Bhubaneswar is also a Shopping destination where tourists can shop for many things like tie and dye clothes, brass metal works, wood works, etc. Temples In and Around Bhubaneswar
+There are also other amazing attractions like the wonderful village of Pipli, Deras Dam, Baya Baba Math, Sisupalgarh, BDA Nicco Park, Fortune City, Info City, etc. Bhubaneswar is also a shopping destination where tourists can shop for many things like tie and dye clothes, brass metal works, wood works, etc.

 Other temples include Chintamanisvara Siva Temple, Gangesvara Siva Temple, Gokarnesvara Siva Temple, Jaleswar Siva Temple, Kapilesvara Siva Temple, Labesvara Siva Temple, Lakhesvara Siva Temple, Madneswar Siva Temple, Mangalesvara Siva Temple, Nagesvara Temple, Purvesvara Siva Temple, Sarvatresvara Siva Temple, Sivatirtha Matha, Gosagaresvar Precinct Siva Temple, Subarnesvara Siva Temple, Sukutesvara Temple, Svapnesvara Siva Temple, Talesvara Siva Temple, Uttaresvara Siva Temple, Yameshwar Temple and so on.